Brock Lab of Intergroup Processes (BLIP)

 Malvina is a PhD student working under the supervision of Professor Bogaert.
 In addition to her interests in human sexuality, Malvina is interested in prejudices toward sexual minorities.
 She is presently working on a research apprenticeship in the Intergroup Relations Laboratory.

-Kimberly Costello, PhD (now professor at Senca College)
+Kimberly Costello, PhD (now professor at Seneca College).

-Becky Choma, PhD (now at Ryerson University).
+Becky Choma, PhD (presently an Asssistant Professor at Ryerson University).
 2014 Canadian Psychology Association (CPA) President's New Researcher Award recipient.